-Vagus nerve stimulator.
+Vagus nerve stimulator (VNS).
 This treatment sends small pulses of energy to the brain from one of the vagus nerves.
 This is a pair of large nerves in the neck.
-If your child is age 12 or older and has partial seizures that are not controlled well with medicine, VNS may be an option.
+If your child is age 12 or older and has partial seizures that aren't controlled well with medicine, VNS may be an option.
 VNS is done by surgically placing a small battery into the chest wall.
 Small wires are then attached to the battery and placed under the skin and around one of the vagus nerves.
 The battery is then programmed to send energy impulses every few minutes to the brain.
-When your child feels a seizure coming on, he or she may activate the impulses by holding a small magnet over the battery.
+When your child feels a seizure coming on, they may activate the impulses by holding a small magnet over the battery.
 In many cases, this will help to stop the seizure.
-VNS can have side effects such as hoarse voice, pain in the throat, or change in voice.
+VNS can have side effects, such as hoarse voice, pain in the throat, or change in voice.

-Surgery may be done to remove the part of the brain where the seizures are occurring.
-Or the surgery helps to stop the spread of the bad electrical currents through the brain.
+Your child may have a special surgery to remove the part of the brain where the seizures are occurring.
+The surgery helps to stop the spread of the bad electrical currents through the brain.
 Surgery may be an option if your child’s seizures are hard to control and always start in one part of the brain that doesn’t affect speech, memory, or vision.
 Surgery for epilepsy seizures is very complex.
-It is done by a specialized surgical team.
+It's done by a special surgical team.
 Your child may be awake during the surgery.
-The brain itself does not feel pain.
-If your child is awake and able to follow commands, the surgeons are better able to check areas of his or her brain during the procedure.
-Surgery is not an option for everyone with seizures.
+The brain itself doesn't feel pain.
+If your child is awake and able to follow commands, the surgeons are better able to check areas of their brain during the procedure.
+Surgery isn't an option for everyone with seizures.
 An epilepsy team will assess your child to find out if they are a good candidate for the surgery.

 How can I help my child live with epilepsy?

-You can help your child with epilepsy manage his or her health:
+You can help your child with epilepsy manage their health:

-If age-appropriate, make sure your child understands the type of seizure he or she has and the type of medicine that is needed.
+If age-appropriate, help your child understand the type of seizure he or she has and the type of medicine that's needed.

 Know the dose, time, and side effects of all medicines.
 Give your child medicine exactly as directed.

-Talk with your child's healthcare provider before giving your child other medicines.
+Talk with your child's provider before giving your child other medicines.
 Medicines for seizures can interact with many other medicines.
-This can cause the medicines to not work well, or cause side effects.
+This can cause the medicines to not work well or cause side effects.

 Help your child avoid anything that may trigger a seizure.
 Make sure your child gets enough sleep, as lack of sleep can trigger a seizure.

-Make sure your child visits his or her healthcare provider regularly.
+Make sure your child visits their provider regularly.
 Have your child tested as often as needed.

 Keep in mind that your child may not need medicine for life.
-Talk with the healthcare provider if your child has had no seizures for 1 to 2 years.
+Talk with the provider if your child has not had seizures for 1 to 2 years.

 If your child’s seizures are controlled well, you may not need many restrictions on activities.
-Make sure your child wears a helmet for sports such as skating, hockey, and bike riding.
-Make sure your child has adult supervision while swimming.
+Make sure your child wears a helmet for sports, such as skating, hockey, and bike riding.
+Make sure an adult supervises your child while they're swimming.

 When should I call my child’s healthcare provider?

-Your child’s symptoms get worse or do not get better
+Your child’s symptoms get worse or don't get better

 Your child has side effects from medicine